zedshaw/liblcthw/README.md

 ====

 * Make tst_traverse abort if too deep.
-* Have these be in a lcthw/*.h setup and that is installed.
 * Add the RadixMap_sort_tail from Mongrel2 to study as an exercise.
 * Look up whatever tail recursion is available in GCC or others.
-* Don't implement a string lib, do a review of the key parts of bstrlib.

 Algorithms Needed